How many of us have got into the trap of encountering fake news on Twitter and abiding by it, considering it to be true?

 We, humans, are undoubtedly smart.
 However, we are also highly emotional beings which leads us to share and spread fake news faster on a global platform.

 Fake news topics are different from true ones.
 Fake news tweets replies use words like a surprise, these kinds of words attract the attention of people.
+Fake account handlers know how to download twitter videos which leads to misguiding much news.

 How did we come to know about Fake News?